Avoidant Personality Disorder

 Metacognitive interpersonal therapy

-Avoidant personality disorder and social anxiety disorder gives so many similarities that it’s easy to understand why many people confuse the two conditions.
-Some mental health professionals describe AVPD as a severe form of social anxiety, though they are two separate diagnosable mental health disorders.
+Avoidant personality disorder and social anxiety disorder have many similarities, so people may confuse the two.
+Some mental health professionals may describe AVPD as a severe form of social anxiety, though they are two separate diagnosable mental health disorders.
 A notable difference is that people with AVPD find their symptoms are not limited to social interactions, and they may allow the fear of failure or judgment to impact their productivity or long-term success.

-Online cognitive behavioral therapy and other therapeutic approaches provide similar results to treatments in the face-to-face setting, according to a recent study by the American Psychological Association.
-Many patients, particularly those with AVPD, found teletherapy's extra physical distance to be a significant draw, making it easier to give personal details with their therapists.
-The convenience of receiving treatment from the comfort of home also makes it easier to attend more sessions, which can increase the efficiency and duration of your outcomes.
+Online cognitive-behavioral therapy and other therapeutic approaches, provide similar results to treatments in the face-to-face setting, according to a recent study by the American Psychological Association.
+Many clients, including those with AVPD, find teletherapy's extra physical distance a significant benefit, making it easier to give personal details to their therapists.
+In addition, you can choose between phone, video, or chat sessions with your therapist, which might reduce social fears surrounding sessions.

 How serious is avoidant personality disorder?

 Avoidant personality disorder (AVPD) is a very serious condition.
 It prevents a person from engaging in social situations and severely affects their mental health and self-esteem.
 In severe cases they may resort to self-harm or have thoughts of suicide.** People with avoidant personality disorder may want a life full of friends and socializing, but the disorder develops avoidant behavior that keeps affected individuals from pursuing this.
 At best, this makes the person socially awkward and lacking social skills.
 At worst, it keeps them confined to a life of loneliness.
 People with avoidant personality disorder may (and should) seek treatment through talk therapy or medication.